Battle of Hilli: Orders of battle

+Bangladesh

+Sector VII was assign over Rajshahi, Pabna, Bogra and part of Dinajpur District.
+The headquarters of the sector was at Tarangpur near Kaliaganj under Major Kazi Nuruzzaman at the time of the battle.
+The sector was composed of regular militia and components from 1st East Bengal Regiment.

 India

 The 20th Mountain Division had under it four infantry brigades; the 202nd, the 165th, the 66th and the 340th.
 As the 165th, 66th and 340th were assigned different objectives to Hilli, the only brigade participating in the upcoming battle would be the 202nd.